How to Have a Colorado Winter Elopement

 Silk: Silk can be used as a base layer to keep you warm and comfortable.

-Additional Winter Clothing Tips
+Additional Winter Clothing Tips For Staying Warm

 Weather Considerations: Be prepared for snow, wind, and cold temperatures.
 Dress in layers to adjust to changing conditions throughout the day.